cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 6:23PM INF Starting localClient service connection=consensus impl=localClient module=abci-client
 ```

-In the terminal window, where you ran the command, you can see blocks being produced and validated.
+In the terminal window where you ran the command, you can see blocks being produced and validated.

 Open a new terminal in the same folder and check the balances: